1runeberg/OpenJam2017/README.md

 a.
 Create an actor that will act as a target
     - Expose scale

 b.
 Enable gaze component in the project
     - Expose SMC for BP

 c.
 Laser mechanic
+    - Auto rotation of laser to middle of camera target

 d.
 Life marker/indicator
 e.
 Level blocking / Use splines for the path of the target "waves"
 f.
 Coding / troubleshooting / polishing